Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-Various definitions of the `data set' have been in use, involving different choices of the experimental conditions which must remain stable/constant during the data-acquisition session.
-The properties of the incident beam and the (physical, geometrical) properties of the target were used in the past in order to distinguish the data sets of experiments performed at one place (i.e., at a meson factory) over a short period of time (typically, a few weeks).
-However, data sets have appeared in experimental reports relevant to the $\pi N$ interaction, which did not only involve different beam energies, but also contained measurements of different reactions (e.g., mixing $\pi^+ p$ and $\pi^- p$ ES measurements).
-As a result, the prerequisite for accepting measurements as comprising one data set is that they share the same measurement of the absolute normalisation (and, consequently, normalisation uncertainty $\delta z_j$).
-Of course, this is a prerequisite, hence a necessary, not a sufficient, condition.
-The decision regarding the acceptance of a set of measurements as comprising one data set cannot be made without an investigation of the stability of the experimental conditions at which the measurements had been acquired (which may be difficult for `outsiders' to assess), as well as of their (on/off-line) processing on the way to the extraction of the final experimental results.
+Various definitions of the `dataset' have been in use, involving different choices of the experimental conditions which must remain stable/constant during the data-acquisition session.
+The properties of the incident beam and the (physical, geometrical) properties of the target were used in the past in order to distinguish the datasets of experiments performed at one place over a short period of time.
+However, datasets have appeared in experimental reports relevant to the $\pi N$ interaction, which not only involved different beam energies, but also contained measurements of different reactions (mixing $\pi^+ p$ and $\pi^- p$ ES measurements).
+As a result, the prerequisite for accepting datapoints as comprising one dataset is that they share the same measurement of the absolute normalisation (and, consequently, normalisation uncertainty $\delta z_j$).
+Of course, this is a necessary, not a sufficient, condition.
+Regarding the acceptance of a set of measurements as comprising one dataset, the decision cannot be made without an investigation of the stability of the experimental conditions at which the measurements had been acquired (which `outsiders' can hardly assess), as well as of their (on/off-line) processing on the way to the extraction of the final experimental results.

-After this introduction, it is time to enter the details of the reproduction of data sets.
-Described in the remaining part of this section are tests of the overall reproduction, of the shape, and of the absolute normalisation.
-It is assumed that the absolute normalisation of the $j$-th data set is known up to a relative uncertainty $\delta z_j$ and that none of the important quantities, appearing in the denominators of the expressions of this section, vanishes.
+It is time we entered the details of the reproduction of the datasets.
+Described in the remaining part of this section are tests of a dataset's overall reproduction by the BLS, as well as of the reproductions of its shape and absolute normalisation.
+It is assumed that the absolute normalisation of the dataset is known to a relative uncertainty $\delta z_j$ and that none of the important quantities, appearing in the denominators of the expressions below, vanishes.